 Secrets

-Optional file-based secret content
+Optional secret attachments

 Users maintain access to their sensitive information based on the devices and security configurations approved by their workspace administrators.